 These tips share how to grow pineapple (Ananas comosus) as a potted plant in your home with the right light, soil, water, and fertilizer.
-You can also keep the container outdoors during the summer or simply grow the plant indoors all year-round.
+Whether you grow your own by propagating the fruit top or buy an established plant, the indoor care is the same.

 Growing Pineapple Indoors

 Pineapple plants (Ananas comosus) make interesting and unusual houseplants for those of us living in cold climates in the United States and Canada.